Ruby-Starter-Kits/Docker-Rails-Generator/README.md

 # Docker Rails Installer

 A quick start for running [Ruby on Rails](https://rubyonrails.org/) with Docker.
+You can see the files it'll generate in [Ruby-Starter-Kits/Docker-Rails-Template](https://github.com/Ruby-Starter-Kits/Docker-Rails-Template).

 ## Sample Usage